Click here to listen to a reading of this blog:

 I’m weirdly looking forward to my appointment with the endocrinologist and GP tomorrow.
 Why?
-Because I’ve made so much progress.
+Because I’ve made so much progress since the last visit!

 So, after I vented out my despair on paper, I ordered my own adrenal test results.
-I carried on dosing and self medicating on NDT, refusing to go back to Levo like the endo was pushing for, and when I found I did indeed have adrenal fatigue, I learned how to self medicate that, too.
+I carried on the NDT, refusing to go back to Levothyroxine like the endocrinologist was pushing for, and when I found I did indeed have adrenal dysfunction, I learned how to address that myself, too.
+I ordered my adrenal tests from these places.

-Five months on (gosh, five months?!) and I’m about 80-90% back to the old me.
-I’m hardly ever fatigued or achey.
-I sleep well and a normal amount.
+Six months on (gosh, six months?!) and I’m about 80-90% back to the old me.
+I’m hardly ever fatigued or achy.
+I sleep well and a normal amount (no more 14 hours!).
 I’m losing the weight I put on last year with very little effort.
-All my symptoms of UAT, from an itchy scalp, to acid reflux, hormonal migraines, mental health issues, aches, pains and tiredness are all gone.
-I’m happy, I feel 22 and I’m so so proud of where I’ve come.
-I had over 20 symptoms last year and now I have none.
+All my symptoms of hypothyroidism, from an itchy scalp, to acid reflux, hormonal migraines, mental health struggles, aches, pains and tiredness are all gone or much improved.
+I’m happy, I feel my age again and I’m so, so proud of where I’ve come.
+I had over twenty symptoms last year and now I have next to none.

-When I go to see the endo tomorrow, I will be wearing a figure hugging dress, wearing a big smile on my face and I’ll be showing him how far I’ve come without him or any other ‘medical professional’s help.
+When I go to see the endocrinologist tomorrow, I will be wearing a great dress, wearing a big smile on my face and I’ll be showing him how far I’ve come despite what he said.

 I know I’ll probably have ups and downs as it flares up again or something disrupts it, but I’ve already made so much progress, I know I’ll be able to fight whatever else may happen.